 The laying season starts in early winter, and the female lays an egg every 2-3 days in a clutch of about 10-12 eggs (450 g) and may do this several times a year.
 The male incubates the eggs, which hatch out in 56 days.
 He may care for the chicks until several months old.
 The chicks have characteristic coloured stripes which start to disappear at 12 weeks of age.
 The Australian Aborigines ate the eggs and emu meat as part of their diet.

 In 1997 there were 1,330 registered emu farms holding 103,000 birds.
 This dropped sharply to 149 farms carrying 45,000 birds in 2001.
 Between 2001 and 2004 emu farming went into a further decline but recovered in 2004 when over 6,000 birds were slaughtered with an estimated value of $1m.
-Meat production was 75 tonnes, then fetching about $8/kg and emu oil production was 38,000 litres – about $24/L to the producer.
-A lively export market was established and in 1996 43 tonnes of emu meat were exported but this declined to zero in 2000.
+Meat production was 75 tonnes, then fetching about $16.0/kg and emu oil production was 38,000 litres – about $40.0/L to the producer.
+A lively export market was established and in 1996, 43 tonnes of emu meat were exported but this declined to zero in 2000.
 There is little doubt that the emu industry is continuing to contract.
+In some states, commercial farming has ceased due to the difficulty in getting birds to appropriate processing facilities.

 Incubation of eggs and rearing of emus requires skilled management.
 Birds cannot be taken from the wild and normally the eggs are placed in a special incubator.
 There are strict government guidelines as to how emus are housed, managed and fed with emphasis on welfare (QLD Department of Primary Industries website).
 A perimeter fence of at least 1.8 m ensures good biosecurity.